Deer Lake Canal Seepage

 Nfld & Lab Supreme Court File: 2015 04G 0120 CP

-One of the defendants, Corner Brook Pulp and Paper Limited, commenced an application to stay the proposed class action on the basis that the class members are required pursuant to historical legislation to resolve the dispute through arbitration.
+One of the defendants, Corner Brook Pulp and Paper Limited, commenced an application on the basis that the class members are required pursuant to historical legislation to resolve the dispute through arbitration.
 The application was opposed by Wagners.
 The application was heard and Corner Brook Pulp and Paper Limited succeeded.

 Certification of the class action is on hold as it cannot proceed to that stage until the appeal has been heard and the decision released by the Court of Appeal.